cibinmathew/sublime-alter-text/README.md

 # alter-text

 Quickly alter text in Sublime Text.
+- `replace_text_with`:  Replace selected text with equivalent spaces
 ## How to Use

 From Command palette, run `Alter Text: Replace with spaces`